 What Is Appendicitis?

 Your side may hurt so much that you called your doctor.
 Or maybe you went straight to the hospital emergency room.
 If the symptoms came on quickly, you may have appendicitis.
 This is an infection of the appendix.
-Surgery can stop the infection and relieve your symptoms.
+Surgery can remove the infection and relieve your symptoms.
 Read on to learn more.

 |A normal appendix|